tigerlinux/tigerlinux-extra-recipes/recipes/misc/app-automated-installers/README.md

 Practically all our Centos7 based scripts install EPEL-7 repository.
 This is also a requirement for us.
 We firmly believe that a Centos machine without EPEL is incomplete !.
 Also, some of our applications require packages from EPEL repos.

+**NOTE:** This work is replicated as a part of a greater community effort with "Onbrella Team": [https://github.com/onbrella/app-installers](https://github.com/onbrella/app-installers)

 END.-